manideepbora/git-practice/README.md

 - git log --oneline : show the chanes in one line-very useful
 - git log --all : all logs for the repository
 - git log --graph : show the various branches and how these commits are related to
+- git log master..new-branch : log since the new branch is created from master, changes in new-branch, but not in master
+- git log new-branch..master: changes in master, but not in new-branch
+- git log new-branch...master: all changes between these two branches
 - git show <commit> : show difference introduced by the commit
 - git diff: Show difference between working directory and HEAD
 - git diff <commit>: show difference between working directory and commit